 Setting Up the 1-3-1

 When setting up the 1-3-1 it is important to try to get the puck at the top of the zone in the middle of the ice with full control.
 The options below all use a strategy of getting the puck to the point and spreading the ice by going D to D, then back to the player at the top.
 It is important to outnumber the opponents on any loose pucks and get the puck up high, then go D to D and stretch out the penalty killers.
 Once you have full possession in the middle of the ice at the blue line you have many options.
-Below are five options that are animated and described in detail.
+Below we show a video of the Washington Capitals executing the 1-3-1 along with five options that are animated and described in detail below.

 Option 1 - Quick Set Low